bowulf72/HB_HC_MPI/README.md

 The machines can be built from either a markletplace CentOS 7.6 image, or a customized image.

-The OS will be CentOS 7.6
+The post deployment script will enable passwordless ssh between all the nodes.

 There will not be any drivers or libraries installed.